Introductory Bioinformatics: Genetic Testing

 Lesson Four: Understanding Genetic Tests to Detect BRCA1 Mutations

-BRCA1 sequences (file containing Lawler family BRCA1 DNA and protein sequences)
+This Word document file contains Lawler family BRCA1 DNA and protein sequences.

 Lesson Five: Learning to Use Cn3D: A Bioinformatics Tool